awzheng/SageWall/README.md

 ---

-> My first cloud engineering + ML project!
-Built this over winter break to teach myself AWS and machine learning.
+My first cloud engineering + ML project to teach myself AWS and machine learning.
 It detects network attacks (DoS, Probe, R2L, U2R) in real-time using XGBoost on SageMaker.

 ---

-## What Is This?
+## About

 Traditional firewalls use static rules, so they only catch attacks they already know about.
-SageWall uses **machine learning** to learn what "normal" network traffic looks like, so it can detect *new* attacks based on statistical anomalies.
+SageWall uses machine learning to learn what "normal" network traffic looks like, so it can detect *new* attacks based on statistical anomalies.

-Think of it like this: instead of memorizing every burglar's face, you learn what normal foot traffic looks like and flag anything weird.

 ---